 Japanese dwellings have historically been flexible, with little furniture other than tatami mats, and shoji screen partitions to allow rooms to take on multiple configurations.
 When the West was building marble and gold-leaf edifices like Versailles, the Japanese were building paper palaces.
 By designing houses with sliding walls and interlocking spaces, Fujimoto isn’t defying Japanese tradition but reinventing it.

 Even with the international acclaim his Serpentine Pavilion brought him, the self-effacing architect is still a novice at winning clients’ confidence.
 Last year, the owner of an estate in Connecticut asked him to come up with ideas for a pool house.
 Fujimoto sent two sketches, both of which the client nixed.
 Next time, he says, he would insist on a face-to-face meeting, where he could explain—and offer to modify—his proposals.
 Providing ideas free of charge, as he did for the Connecticut client, is hardly a sustainable business model.
-And he got paid “almost nothing” for designing the Serpentine Pavilion, though the gallery sold Fujimoto’s pavilion to the billionaire pharmaceutical heir Maja Hoffmann for an undisclosed sum.
+And he got paid “almost nothing” for designing the Serpentine Pavilion, though the gallery sold Fujimoto’s pavilion to the billionaire pharmaceutical heir Maja Hoffmann.